udacity-tom/FSD_Storefront_Backend_API/README.md

 ## Introduction/API Functionality

-An Express based RESTful API design was used to interface to a CRUD backend to access a Postgres database for data storage and retrieval.
+An Express based RESTful API design was used to interface to a backend using CRUD to access a Postgres database for data storage and retrieval.
-Using REST Endpoints with JWT tokens to provide a stateless authenticated access to retreiving and storing data in persistent storage.
+Using REST Endpoints with JWT tokens to provide stateless authenticated access to retreiving and storing data in persistent storage.

 This API provides multiple endpoints to
 - Browse, review, create, store, update and delete Products